Thursday, September 8

 Learn facts about Nebraska for kids.

 Have you ever taken a trip to Nebraska before?
-Maybe you live there?
+You could live there.
 Whichever it may be, you can learn some cool facts about Nebraska right here!
 Just keep reading.
-I absolutely love to learn cool facts about all of the different states in the United States.
+I love to learn cool facts about all of the different states in the United States.
 I would love to share some of those facts with you!
-So, each and every Thursday, I will be posting facts about each of the fifty states in the United States.
+So, every Thursday, I will post facts about each of the fifty states in the United States.
 The states will be done in alphabetical order!
-Last week we posted facts about Montana.
-This week we are posting facts about Nebraska.
-You will learn facts about Nebraska's state flag, bird, and many other state facts.
+Last week, we posted facts about Montana.
+This week, we are posting facts about Nebraska.
+You will learn about Nebraska's state flag, bird, and other facts.
 The countdown is on only 23 more states to blog about!

 Nebraska famous person alert: